-The City of Vallejo welcomes this yearly opportunity to provide our customers with the Annual Water Quality Report.
-We have included information so you know where your drinking water comes from, how it is treated and how its quality compares to drinking water
+The City of Vallejo welcomes this yearly opportunity to provide our customers with the Annual Water Quality

+Report.
+We have included information so you know where your drinking water comes from, how it is treated and how its quality compares to drinking water standards.

-This report tells you that in 2009, after testing for more than 100 different constituents, your drinking water met all primary and secondary standards established by the California Department of Public Health and The U.S. Environmental Protection Agency.
-Primary standards are health related standards where as secondary standards relate to consumer acceptance of the water supply and govern qualities such as taste, odor and color.
+This report contains information from water quality testing in 2014 and shows how your water compares with primary and secondary standards established by the State Water Resources Control Board and the U.S. Environmental Protection Agency (USEPA).
+Primary standards are health related standards whereas secondary standards relate to consumer acceptance of the water supply and govern qualities such as taste, odor and color.

-The tables in this report show each constituent found, the level at which they occurred, how their level compared with standards and their most likely source.
-For more information about this report, or for any questions relating to your drinking water, please call Sue Littlefield, City of Vallejo, Laboratory Supervisor, at (707) 649-3473.
+The tables in this report show each constituent found, the level at which they occur, how their level compares with standards and their most likely source.
+For more information about this report, or for any questions relating to your drinking water, please call Jason Frink, City of Vallejo, Laboratory Supervisor, at (707) 649-3473.